Photo by Jörg Braukmann

 Price: €180–500/night | Location: Torstraße 1, Mitte/Prenzlauer Berg

-Soho House Berlin occupies the extraordinary Bauhaus-era building that was the headquarters of the Hitler Youth in the 1930s (the extraordinary irony of this building becoming one of Europe’s most fashionable design hotels is acknowledged by the building’s history tour available to members and guests).
-The extraordinary rooftop pool (the finest hotel pool view in Berlin, over the city rooftops toward the television tower), the Cecconi’s restaurant, and the members’ club aesthetic make this the most fashionable hotel in Berlin.
+Soho House Berlin occupies a Bauhaus-era building that was the headquarters of the Hitler Youth in the 1930s (the irony of this building becoming one of Europe’s most fashionable design hotels is acknowledged by a history tour available to members and guests).
+The rooftop pool (arguably the best hotel pool view in Berlin, over the city rooftops toward the television tower), the Cecconi’s restaurant, and the members’ club aesthetic make this one of Berlin’s most fashionable hotels.

 Design Hotels: Charlottenburg and Mitte